 Open every day: 12 noon – midnight

 It happened again.
-I recently caught myself wincing at the teatime menu’s English version.
-This time it was in one of Paris’s most elegant tea salons, where the famously stylish Parisian “macarons” were translated as “macaroons”.
+I recently caught myself wincing at a teatime menu’s English version.
+This time it was in one of Paris’s most elegant tea salons, where the famously stylish Parisian “macaron” was translated as “macaroon”.

 I know, it’s not one of the world’s first problems, but get it right.

-Macarons and macaroons perhaps sound alike, but they are both totally different.
+While Macarons and macaroons perhaps sound alike, they are both totally different.

 Macarons vs Macaroons